KeeghanM/arc-aide/src/content/docs/documentation/user-guide/advanced-features.md

 - **Plan multiple Outcomes** for player choices
 - **Create backup NPCs** in case players go off-script
 - **Use entity links** to show story connections

-## Troubleshooting

-### Common Issues

-**Can't find content?**

-- Use the search feature to locate items
-- Check if content is in the correct campaign
-- Verify spelling in search terms

-**Lost changes?**

-- Content auto-saves as you type
-- Refresh the page if changes aren't appearing
-- Check your internet connection

-**Formatting problems?**

-- Use the editor toolbar for consistent formatting
-- Copy and paste may lose some formatting
-- Re-apply formatting using editor tools

-### Getting Help

-- Check the documentation for detailed guides
-- Contact support for technical issues
-- Join the community for tips and inspiration

-## Advanced Features

-### Hierarchical Arcs

-Create nested storylines with enhanced parent-child relationships:

-- **Main Arcs**: The overall campaign story or major chapters
-- **Sub-arcs**: Individual adventures, encounters, or side quests
-- **Visual Hierarchy**: Parent arcs display their children, with easy navigation
-- **Flexible Organization**: Reorganize arcs by changing parent relationships
-- **Connected Outcomes**: Child arc outcomes feed into parent arc narratives

-### Entity Relationships

-Track complex connections:

-- **NPC relationships** - allies, enemies, family
-- **Location connections** - roads, political boundaries
-- **Item histories** - creators, previous owners

-### Campaign Analytics

-Track your campaign's growth:

-- **Content statistics** - arcs, entities, total content
-- **Recent activity** - what you've been working on
-- **Usage patterns** - most-referenced content

----

-_Happy adventuring!
-May your campaigns be epic and your players engaged._